 |Cost to build and maintain||Highest||High||Lowest||Lower|

 Once you've decided what type of mobile app you're going to build—or perhaps as you're considering which type—you'll want to evaluate mobile app development platforms.
 These are the app development platforms you'll use to develop, build, test, debug, manage, and in some cases even deploy mobile apps throughout their lifecycle.
 Most app development software includes front-end tools to build the interface, back-end tools to handle data, API tools, testing tools, and tools for collaboration and code analysis.

 Most mobile application platforms aim to provide everything a developer needs to build a mobile application.
 This allows developers to avoid issues moving between different pieces of mobile development software—and dealing with issues that arise between them, such as code integrity, incompatibilities, and data loss.
-Mobile app development platforms also reduce the cost, time, resources, and expertise required for an organisation to create a mobile app.
-While a few organisations choose to build their own platforms, many more opt for one of the many app development alternatives available.
+Mobile app development platforms also reduce the cost, time, resources, and expertise required for an organization to create a mobile app.
+While a few organizations choose to build their own platforms, many more opt for one of the many app development alternatives available.

-The best mobile app development alternatives for an organisation use vary based on what types of mobile app they intend to create, what languages they can code in, and what devices they want to serve.
+The best mobile app development alternatives for an organization use vary based on what types of mobile app they intend to create, what languages they can code in, and what devices they want to serve.
 Some mobile app development alternatives include:

 - Cross-platform tools like Xamarin that allow developers to build Android and iOS apps using .NET and C#.